Arun-Kumar-Muralitharan/Amex-Assignment/README.md

 ```

 ## Installation
-To install the framework, add the TestArc dependency in your local repository's `build.gradle` file.
+To install the framework, add the AmEx dependency in your local repository's `build.gradle` file.

 ## Usage
-To use the framework, create a new test class and extend the TestArc methods and classes.
+To use the framework, create a new test class and extend the AmEx methods and classes.

->[!TIP]
-> An example implementation for ui and api is provided under the example package of the test in the Framework.

 ## Running Tests
 Once the ui/api tests are written, they can be run using the following commands: